Health & Wellness Come Home

 In Tucson, Health & Wellness Comes Home With You

 One of the best things about checking into a resort is the pampering you receive during your stay.
 One of the worst things about checking into a resort is checking out and returning to the grind.
 However, I have found that Tucson’s resorts excel at helping guests bring that beloved R&R into the everyday by sharing their secrets—the skills, tips, and tricks they use on-property to promote healthy habits.
 Instead of checking out, you’re checking into a better lifestyle, liberation and bringing that oh-so-good resort feeling home with you post-handing in your room key.

 As you’ll be able to tell from my five experiences at some of Tucson’s best resorts, it’s about more than just comfort in a peaceful, wide-open setting.
 It’s about losing the “maybe someday” and embracing the “here and right now,” to improve and amplify every moment—on property or not.
 Take it from me, these resorts offer enriching stays that stay with you.

 Loews Ventana Canyon

 It’s as though Loews is held within the embrace of the Santa Catalina Mountains, intimate to its curves and peaks, nestled in the contours of the canyon.
 Among its paths is the tranquil, adults-only Serenity Pool.
-For the activity-seekers, there are water aerobics and Pilates classes, which challenge the body, work out tension, and free the mind.
+For the activity-seekers, there is water aerobics and Pilates classes, which challenge the body, work out tension and free the mind.

 Miraval Resort & Spa